 The Act provides specific calculations for a variety of injuries based on a percentage of the injured worker’s wages.
 For example, Section 306(c) says that compensation for the loss of a hand is calculated by taking two-thirds of the worker’s average weekly wage and multiplying it by a scheduled period of weeks.

 At Gross & Kenny, LLP, all initial consultations are free and confidential.
-Our offices are located in Center City, Philadelphia, but we are also willing to make appointments in other mutually convenient locations if downtown Philadelphia is not convenient for you.
-To start, call our Philadelphia Workers’ Compensation lawyers at 267-589-0090 or complete our online contact form.
+Our offices are located in Center City, Philadelphia, but we are also willing to make appointments in other mutually convenient locations in downtown Philadelphia are not convenient for you.
+To start, call our Philadelphia workers’ compensation lawyers at 215-512-1500 or complete our online contact form.